The common myths about writing a Will:

 You spent your life building up your wealth.
 Do not leave a mess behind when you pass on

-1. Our people who prepare your wills are legally trained and able to give professional legal advice
+1. Our people who prepare your wills are professionally trained (estate and succession practitioners).
+We also worked with our preferred partners who are law entities licensed and practicing in Singapore and who are able to give professional legal advice when needed

 2. We do not just give you a template.
 We listen to what your needs carefully before coming up with our opinions in helping you prepare a will